-Hofstra University developed this Code of Community Standards in an attempt to ensure the rights of individuals in the context of a community.
-The following is a list of actions that violate community standards.
-Any student who commits, aids, or attempts to commit any of the following acts on University property or during the course of a University activity is subject to disciplinary action under the Student Conduct Code and/or the Pride Principles.
+Hofstra University developed its Code of Community Standards in an attempt to ensure the rights of individuals in the context of a community.
+The following is a list of actions that are prohibited under the University’s Code of Conduct.
+Any student who commits, aids, or attempts to commit any of the following acts on University property or during the course of a University activity is subject to disciplinary action under the Code of Conduct.

 AIDING AND ABETTING

 Helping, procuring or engaging another person to violate the Student Conduct Code; any other University policy; or any federal, state or local laws, rules or regulations.

 See Policy on Alcohol, Illegal, and Other Controlled Substances.

 Causing or intending to cause physical injury to a person.

 - Simple Assault – Intentionally or recklessly causing physical injury to a person.